ZeroSharp/zerosharp.github.com/source/_posts/2016-01-29-serverless-framework-part-3-the-guts.markdown

 ## Retrieving the parameter value ##

 Now back in _index.js_ you will find that the function's `event` parameter has a property `password` which is set to the value of the querystring parameter.
-If you make the following change:, the function now returns the querystring value of the `password`.

 {% codeblock lang:javascript nodejscomponent/lib/index.js %}
 module.exports.respond = function(event, cb) {

-  var parameterValue = event.password;
+  var parameterValue = event.password; // the querystring parameter
   var response = {
     message: parameterValue
   };